Neawhen/neiwen.github.io/_pages/about.md

 I completed my Ph.D.(2022) in Information Engineering from the Chinese University of Hong Kong, where I was advised by <a href="https://staff.ie.cuhk.edu.hk/~glxing/" target="_blank" rel="noopener noreferrer">Professor Guoliang Xing</a> and worked on real-time AI.
 Before, I received my Bachelor's degree (2018) in Electronic and Information Engineering from Northwestern Polytechnical University.

 *I am on the job market.
-Feel free to contact me.*
+Feel free to contact me at lingnw@link.cuhk.edu.hk.*

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.